cityresearch/map673/module-03/lesson-03.md

     console.log(states);
 ```

-Once this nested looping structure is complete, our `states` object should contain the data from the CSV within its properties.
+Once this nested looping structure is complete, our `states` object should contain the data from the CSV within it's properties.
 A trusty console.log() statement is used to verify this.

 The following animation demonstrates that process:

 ![CSV data have now been bound to the GeoJSON features](lesson-03-graphics/binded-data.gif)
 **Figure 08**.
 CSV data have now been bound to the GeoJSON features.

-We've now attacehd our attribute data to the GeoJSON data, and we're finally ready to create our map!
+The GeoJSON data is now packed with our data attribute information and we're finally ready to create our map!

-Of course, you may be thinking "that was a lot of scripting work just to do what I could have first done with a table join in QGIS!"
+Of course, you may be thinking "that was a lot of scripting work to just do what I could have first done with a table join in QGIS!"
 And you're correct.
 But beyond further JavaScript practice, the technique would prove useful in a variety of scenarios when either you're user may choose to load another data set from an external resource, upload their own data for mapping, or when your map should pull in data automatically from an external resource.

 ## Making a classed choropleth map and legend

 Now that we have a GeoJSON geometry data object with all our data attribute information bound to the correct geometries, we can go ahead and make a classed choropleth map and accompanying legend using the same procedures from Module 01 and 02.

 This part of the lesson is not going to walk us through all these steps again.
-Refer to the explanation in Module 01 and 02 and your working code from these lessons to get a working, classed choropleth map with a legend, before moving on to the next section of this module.
-Similar, but not identical to the solution to Lab 02, your JavaScript code should include independent functions that will:
+Refer to the explanation in Module 01 and 02 to get a working, classed choropleth map with a legend, before moving on to the next section of this module.
+Like the solution to Lab 02, your JavaScript code should include 6 independent functions that will:

-1. draw the map's initial geometry features as SVG within the Leaflet map (e.g., a drawMap() function using your GeoJSON data to create a Leaflet GeoJson layer and add it to the map),
+1. draw the map's initial geometry features as SVG within the Leaflet map
-2. determine the class breaks of the entire range of data attributes (note: this is different than lesson 02),
-3. update the map by looping through all the features and assigning a fill color (based on the derived classification breaks),
+2. update the map by looping through all the features and assigning a fill color
+3. determine the class breaks of a range of data attributes
-4. determine which class break a given value falls within and returns a hexadecimal color value based upon that value (i.e., a "get color" function), and
+4. determine which class break a given value falls within and returns a hexidecimal color value based upon that value
+5. draw (i.e., creates) an empty div container to hold the legend information
-5. create a legend based upon the current data attribute.
+6. update that legend container based upon the current data attribute.

-**Important:** One notable difference between this map and the interactive choropleth map we built in Module 02 is how (and how many times) we classify the data within the script.
-As we know, classification methods are often a dicey business and drastically impact the message of the map.

-In Module 02, we reclassified the data each time the user updated the map with a new data attribute (through the dropdown menu).
-This makes sense, as we don't want to use the same class breaks for symbolizing vacant housing as we do for units with a mortgage (these two datasets have a different range and distribution of values).

-However, the objective of the map we're building in Module 03 is to compare data attributes across time by dragging a slider widget, i.e., to visualize spatiotemporal patterns.
-In this case, we want to keep the data classification breaks constant to more easily compare map states year to year and include the entire range of data.
-We'll therefore need to deviate from the Lesson and Lab 02 solutions to **create the classification breaks once within he script using the entire range of data values**.

-To do so we can create an array containing **all the data values** for each geographic unit (e.g., use state) for each year, at the beginning of the script.
-We can then derive the class breaks from this range of data and apply those same breaks universally across the data attributes as they change (i.e., the yearly timestamps).

-We therefore must rethink the program we wrote for Module 02, in fact making it simpler:

-1. Rather than calling the function to classify the data each time we update a data attribute, we only need to call it once (toward the beginning of the script), and use those breaks to update the map each time.
-2. Rather than first drawing an empty legend once with one function and updating it with another (as with the map), we only need to call a function once to draw the legend, using the derived classification breaks

-You'll need to think carefully about the flow of execution in the program, and again use the commented pseudo-code to guide your process.

-Refer to the lesson 03 video (linked from the Module 03 in Canvas) for a demonstration of the solution.

-The following are some additional recommendations moving forward with the map.
+A couple suggestions:

 * use Colorbrewer ([http://colorbrewer2.org/](http://colorbrewer2.org/)) to select an appropriate **sequential** color scheme with the number of class breaks you're creating with Simple Statistics
 * The ckmeans method we used with Simple Statistics in the last lab may not be appropriate for the relatively small number of observations being made in this map (i.e., 52 states).
 Therefore, it may be better to use the quantile method.
 So rather than writing this to derive 5 classifications: